 One state health agency official shared, “My management team mandated that all four hundred employees be trained and certified using Adobe Acrobat.
 After one training session, management decided that it was entirely too complex.
 That is what led us to Equidox.
 The difference between the two is night and day.
 Wow, what a user-friendly application!”

 A new user and former National Federation of the Blind employee said, “I have done document remediation in the past using Adobe.
 It’s tedious, time-consuming and painstaking.
 It can take hours to remediate a single document, even one that appears to be quite simple.
 After an hour of training with Equidox, I was remediating PDFs in seconds per page, even complex documents containing lists, tables, and creative formatting.
 This is a powerful tool that saves both time and money.”

 Once your website is made compliant, Equidox can help maintain accessibility certification by developing the required standard form to evaluate your website’s continued compliance and set up a schedule of testing to maintain it in the future.
 It’s important to ensure new content meets accessibility guidelines as well as current content.
 Equidox also offers professional auditing and testing of your website, with detailed reporting including recommendations for fixing accessibility issues, and available training for your staff on creating accessible web content so your ongoing content remains compliant with WCAG 2.0 and any subsequent versions of these guidelines.
 Any new PDF documentation can be made accessible using Equidox PDF remediation software by trained agency staff.

 It’s not too late to get Equidox on board with your agency.
 We can train your staff in a few days to get started remediating your documents.
 Equidox also offers professional remediation services so if you don’t have the manpower to get the job done, we can pitch in and remediate for you.
 Don’t let the deadline catch you unprepared.

-To learn more about accessibility legislation in your state, visit our State Accessibility Legislation page.
+To learn more about accessibility legislation in your state, visit our Accessibility Regulations page.